-- This policy has been written in September 2023 to reflect the updated guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff will have access to this policy and sign to the effect that they have read and understood its contents.
-The DSL will review the policy following any serious child protection concerns (including following learning identified from serious case reviews) or subststantiated allegations against staff, to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice. - The policy forms part of our school development plan and will be reviewed annually.
+- This policy has been written in (September 2024) to reflect the updated guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff will have access to this policy and sign to the effect that they have read and understood its contents.
+The DSL will review the policy following any serious child protection concerns (including following learning identified from serious case reviews) or substantiated allegations against staff, to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice. - This policy is available on our school website and is available on request from the school office.
+We also inform parents and carers about this policy when their children join our school and through our school newsletter. - The policy is included in our school development plan and will be evaluated each year by the governing body, who are responsible for overseeing safeguarding and child protection systems.